A meme is any information that can be copied by others in some way.

 Memes are incredibly difficult to pinpoint, analyze or delimit.
 They are constantly morphing, and after few iterations they appear to be original, but they are coming from somewhere, through some information processing, yet the mechanisms by which they operate cannot be reduced to simple parts.
 It's all intertwined with the complexity of the environment, just like in nature.

 You cannot figure out how an entire crowd of people behaves by studying one human.

-Similarly, you cannot figure out how an idea spreads, just by looking at a group of neurons or a single human Mind.
+Similarly, you cannot figure out how an idea spreads, just by looking at a single human Mind.